-The 19th International Web for All Conference (W4A’22), the premier venue for web accessibility research, will take place on April 25-26, 2022, in Lyon, France as a hybrid event.
+The 19th International Web for All Conference (W4A’22), the premier venue for web accessibility research, will take place on April 25-26, 2022 as a virtual event.
 W4A is co-located with the 31st International World Wide Web Conference – TheWebConf’22.

 The conference focuses on all aspects of web accessibility.
 Areas of general interest include, but are not limited to the following: age, cognition, culture, education, emotions, dexterity, disability, diversity, health, hearing, income, infrastructure, language, learning, literacy, mobility, situation, society, and vision.

 Accessibility in a Hybrid World

 The global Covid-19 pandemic drastically changed the world, marking a shift towards remote, web-based services and communication.
 This shift introduced a new way of doing things where physical presence is no longer a requirement for collaboration – millions of people successfully worked and studied from home, telehealth appointments became a common part of medicine, research conferences involving thousands of participants were held online, and many businesses adapted to offering their services in a remote mode.
 Some of these changes are here to stay, with many workplaces, education programs, conferences, and businesses offering a hybrid format going forward, where part of the interaction happens in the physical world and another part happens virtually.
 Yet, there is very little research on the implications that this hybrid format has for accessibility and inclusivity.
 What are the needs of people with disabilities in a hybrid workforce?
 How can we ensure that hybrid education is inclusive?
 What are the accessibility requirements for hybrid healthcare?
 Can advances in accessibility research can be harnessed to improve hybrid collaboration for everyone?

 We particularly welcome submissions that address, but are not limited to, the following topics.

 - Accessibility requirements for hybrid communication and collaboration